Charges via the Affine Grassmannian: Hyperbolic Localization on the Affine Grassmannian

 \begin{example} Assume that $\Phi=\{\pm \alpha\}$ is a root system of type $A_1$.
 We draw in blue the walls of $\affX_\bbR$ in the basis $(\varpi,d)$.
-We color in red the KL chamber and in green the MV region.
+We color in red the KL region and in green the MV region.